-The Australian Accounting Standards Board made Accounting Standard AASB 112 Income Taxes under section 334 of the Corporations Act 2001 on 15 July 2004.
+The Australian Accounting Standards Board made Accounting Standard AASB 112 Income Taxes under section 334 of the Corporations Act 2001 on 7 August 2015.

-This compiled version of AASB 112 applies to annual reporting periods beginning on or after 1 July 2009 but before 1 January 2011 with early application of the Reduced Disclosure Requirements.
-It incorporates relevant amendments contained in other AASB Standards made by the AASB and other decisions of the AASB up to and including 30 June 2010 (see Compilation Details).
+This compiled version of AASB 112 applies to annual periods beginning on or after 1 January 2019.
+It incorporates relevant amendments contained in other AASB Standards made by the AASB up to and including 14 February 2018 (see Compilation Details).